Michael Jackson: Earnings

 In 1989, Jackson's annual earnings from album sales, endorsements, and concerts were estimated at $125 million.
 Forbes placed Jackson's annual income at $35 million in 1996 and $20 million in 1997.
-Estimates of Jackson's net worth during his life range from negative $285 million to positive $350 million for 2002, 2003 and 2007.
+Jackson has been one of the wealthiest celebrities and musical artists; estimates of Jackson's net worth during his life range from negative $285 million to positive $350 million for 2002, 2003 and 2007.
 Forbes reported in August 2018 that Jackson's total career pretax earnings in life and death were $4.2 billion.
 Sales of his recordings through Sony's music unit earned him an estimated $300 million in royalties.
 He may have earned another $400 million from concerts, music publishing (including his share of the Beatles catalog), endorsements, merchandising and music videos.

-In 2013, the executors of Jackson's estate filed a petition in the United States Tax Court as a result of a dispute with the Internal Revenue Service (IRS) over US federal estate taxes.
-The executors claim that it was worth about $7 million, the IRS that it was worth over $1.1 billion.
+In 2013, the executors of Jackson's estate filed a petition in the United States Tax Court as a result of a dispute with the Internal Revenue Service (IRS) over estate taxes.
+The executors claimed that it was worth about $7 million, while the IRS that it was worth over $1.1 billion.
 In February 2014, the IRS reported that Jackson's estate owed $702 million; $505 million in taxes, and $197 million in penalties.
-A trial was held from February 6 to 24, 2017.
-In 2021, the Tax Court issued a ruling in favor of the estate, ruling that the estate's total combined value of the estate was $111.5 million and that the value of Jackson's name and likeness was $4 million (not the $61 million estimated by the IRS's outside expert witness).
+In 2021, the Tax Court issued a ruling in favor of the estate, ruling that the estate's total combined value was $111.5 million and that the value of Jackson's name and likeness was $4 million.